Safety Tips

 While we work hard to keep our platform safe, your vigilance is the best protection.
-Follow these tips to ensure a positive and secure dating experience.
+Follow these tips to ensure a positive and secure experience.

 Never send money to someone you haven't met in person